mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/user-interfaces.md

 Mendix has a visual page editor in the Modelers that can be used to build both dynamic and static pages (for example, a dashboard page containing a report overview, or a registration form for a mortgage application).
 An app built in Mendix can support multiple app profile, so you can target multiple device types with device specific app flow and page layouts.
 While still re-using the underlying app logic and integrations.

 Mendix supports mobile, tablet, and responsive profiles.
-For detailed information about all the UI development capabilities that Mendix supports, refer to the various details of [App Capabilities](../app-capabilities/).
+For detailed information about all the UI development capabilities that Mendix supports, refer to the various pages in the [UX & Multi-Channel Apps](../app-capabilities/ux-multi-channel-apps) chapter.

+{{% todo %}}[**Add screenshot of WM page editor**]{{% /todo %}}

 ## 2 How Do I Build Reusable Page Elements?